antonlogvinenko/javelin/README.md

 * bytecode parser
   * descriptors string parsers
     * unit tests for descriptors/signatures
-    * where to use them, redefine types
+    * where to use them, redefine types (add, not replace)
     * run on all classes, again, find bugs
   * Main.hs - switch between research modes
-  * set up for functional testing, add a few tens of large classes
-  * foundation for unit testing
-  * what's next?
+  * running against 1K classes - make it a test

 Javeling deferred tasks:
 * need more unit testing for bytecode parser